 Yes.
 Freelancing is legal in Czechia when the work is genuinely independent, the freelancer has the right licence or professional authorization, tax and insurance obligations are handled, and the relationship is not disguised employment.

 Some activities are not simple free trades.
-Legal, tax, audit, medical, architectural, engineering, financial, insurance, education, real estate, transport, crypto-asset services, and other regulated activities may need professional licensing, a bound trade, a concession, CNB authorization, insurance, or another approval.
+Legal, tax, audit, medical, architectural, engineering, financial, insurance, education, real estate, transport, crypto-asset services, and other regulated activities may need professional licensing, a bound trade, a concession, Czech National Bank (Česká národní banka, CNB) authorization, insurance, or another approval.
 Check the exact activity before taking paid work.

 Foreign freelancers should be careful.
 EU/EEA/Swiss nationals generally have broad labour-market access, but non-EU nationals need a visa or residence basis that permits the intended business or remote work.
 Tourist status is not a business plan.

 Free trade versus regulated trade.
-Many digital and consulting services fall under a notifiable free trade, but some activities need proof of qualification or a concession.
-If the client is paying for regulated professional advice or a sector-sensitive service, do not assume a general trade licence is enough.
+Many digital and consulting services fall under a notifiable free trade (volná živnost), but some activities need proof of qualification or a concession.
+If the client is paying for regulated professional advice or a sector where Czech law requires authorization, confirm the right trade or professional licence before invoicing.

 Employment or agency work.
 If a client wants fixed hours, direct supervision, company tools, exclusivity, and integration into its team, employment or a legally compliant staffing route may be safer than pretending the role is freelance.